weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 by the definition of {c,,},

 [1612 = [t= [ 90u EL 5b = 3 7?
-since {¢,,} is orthonormal, and so
+since {c,,} is orthonormal, and so

 [1r=nl2=[112 = [f= [J+ [10]?

 = [1/12 = Z tnTn = Zn tm + Tm
 = [112 = len? + T 17m cal,

-which is evidently minimized if and only if y,, = ¢,,.
+which is evidently minimized if and only if y,, = c,,.
-Putting y,, = ¢,, in this calculation, we obtain
+Putting y,, = c,, in this calculation, we obtain

 (12) [150012 dx = 3 fel? = [ 1/00 dx,

-since f|f—1,|* = 0.
+since f|f-1,|* = 0.

-8.12 Theorem If {¢,} is orthonormal on [a, b], and if
+8.12 Theorem If {c,} is orthonormal on [a, b], and if

 ©